relaxedGP/regp_paper_experiments/README.md

 ### Reproducing the benchmarks

-The numerical experiments for the three benchmarks from the article can be run using the script: `run/bench.py`.
+The three benchmarks of the article can be run using the script `run/bench.py`.
-The folder `results` must be created for the results to be stored.
+The folder `results` must be created for storage.

 #### Expected Improvement benchmark

-The EGO algorithm and the three EGO-R variants introduced in the article can be run using the script: `run/bench.py`.
+The EGO algorithm and the three EGO-R variants introduced in the article can be run using the script `run/bench.py`.
-For running one repetition of the *concentration* heuristic on the *Goldstein-Price* function, one can use:
+To run one repetition of the *concentration* heuristic on the *Goldstein-Price* function, one can use
 ```
 PYTHONPATH=utils SMC_METHOD=restart problem=goldsteinprice ALGO=EI STRATEGY=Concentration python3 -u run/bench.py
 ```
 The two other reGP variants are run by setting `STRATEGY=Constant` and `STRATEGY=Spatial`.
-The traditional EGO algorithm is run using by setting `STRATEGY=None`.
+The traditional EGO algorithm is run by setting `STRATEGY=None`.

 The file `optim_cases.txt` details the keywords for the other test functions from the article.